malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 # Regulation

+_tbd_: needs a better intro in this first section, current starting is a bit jarring. eg: "Agents that operate within an external environment for the purpose of manipulating that environment, or part thereof, towards a target can be described as _regulators_ of that environment."

 An agent that regulates its environment operates within a system containing environment state `S_env` which changes with some ambient dynamics `D_env(t)`.
 The agent must perform an action, `A_env`, against the environment in order to regulate itself towards some target.
 After an action has been executed the environment state outcome `O_env` is influenced by both `D_env(t)` and `A_env`.
 This can be summarised as the following equation:

     S_env + D_env(t) + A_env = O_env